bitsydoge/pass-coder-2/README.md

 [![Actions Status](https://github.com/Coldragon/PassCoder2/workflows/Build/badge.svg)](https://github.com/Coldragon/PassCoder2/actions) [![Actions Status](https://img.shields.io/github/v/release/coldragon/PassCoder2.svg)](https://github.com/Coldragon/PassCoder2/releases) [![Actions Status](https://img.shields.io/badge/license-MIT-brightgreen.svg)](./LICENSE.md)

+### Warning : Until a stable version is released, password can't be guaranted to be the same across version and/or platform.

 # PassCoder2
 PassCoder2 is a simple C99 crossplatform cli database-less password manager.
 You just have to remember a passphrase and use a tag to recover your password.
 The tag can be the website name, your email adress or any other string.

 # How To Use
 Just run the cli and you'll be prompted to write your passphrase and tag.
 There is also some parameters that can be input.
+Use only ASCII character to be sure to have same result on any OS
 ```
 usage: PassCoder2.exe [-hv] [<tag>] [-p <phrase>] [--version]